paypal/squbs/docs/httpclient.md

 ### Usage

-`squbs-httpclient` project sticks to the Akka HTTP API.
+`squbs-httpclient` project sticks to the pekko HTTP API.
 The only exception is during the creation of host connection pool.
 Instead of `Http().cachedHostConnectionPool`, it defines `ClientFlow` with the same set of parameters (and few extra optional parameters).

 ##### Scala

-Similar to the example at [Akka HTTP Host-Level Client-Side API](http://doc.akka.io/docs/akka-http/current/scala/http/client-side/host-level.html#example), the Scala use of `ClientFlow` is as follows:
+Similar to the example at [pekko HTTP Host-Level Client-Side API](http://doc.pekko.io/docs/pekko-http/current/scala/http/client-side/host-level.html#example), the Scala use of `ClientFlow` is as follows:

 ```scala